z4kk4/z4kk4/README.md

 # Welcome to my GitHub profile

 ## About me
-I'm Zakaria, an IT student at htw Berlin, and a workigns student at Kyto GMBH !
+I'm Zakaria, an IT student at htw Berlin, and a working as student at Kyto gmbh !

 ### Likes
 * Beautiful code